 - Add all of the tasks that need doing – to make things easier, you can organize them in groups of ongoing/one-off tasks and groups of weekly/monthly tasks (depending on how much work there is)

 - Add the freelancers you’re working with to the board (or create one board for each freelancer if you prefer) and assign them each to their specific tasks

 - Set due dates and/or create timeless for when to start/end (or they can enter that afterwards) – this way you’ll be to visualize what work was carried out in what time periods, using the Timeline View:

-- Add costs for each task/project and the tool can automatically calculate the total, so you can see at a glance how much you’re spending on freelance work on any given period.
-Simply add one – or a few – “Numbers” columns to track each payment; for example, you can add a Numbers column where you track the cost per hour, another column for the total time spent (in hours) for each project, and then finally another Numbers column where you can set a formula so the tool automatically calculates how much you need to pay for each project, in any currency you want:
+- Add costs for each task/project and monday.com can automatically calculate the total, so you can see at a glance how much you’re spending on freelance work on any given period.
+Simply add one – or a few – “Numbers” columns to track each payment; for example, you can add a Numbers column where you track the cost per hour, another column for the total time spent (in hours) for each project, and then finally another Numbers column where you can set a formula so the OS automatically calculates how much you need to pay for each project, in any currency you want: